Table of Contents

 For design engineers, R&D teams, and manufacturers that depend on part sourcing, precision CNC machining allows for the creation of complex parts without additional processing.
 In fact, precision CNC machining often makes it possible for finished parts to be made on a single machine.

-The machining process removes material and uses a wide range of cutting tools to create the final, and often highly complex, design of a part.
+The process of machining small parts removes material and uses a wide range of cutting tools to create the final, and often highly complex, design of a part.
 The level of precision is enhanced through the use of computer numerical control (CNC), which is used to automate the control of the machining tools.

-Using coded programming instructions, precision CNC machining allows a workpiece to be cut and shaped to specifications without manual intervention by a machine operator.
+Using coded programming instructions, CNC precise machining allows a workpiece to be cut and shaped to specifications without manual intervention by a machine operator.

 Taking a computer aided design (CAD) model provided by a customer, an expert machinist uses computer aided manufacturing software (CAM) to create the instructions for machining the part.
 Based on the CAD model, the software determines what tool paths are needed and generates the programming code that tells the machine: